wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ![secret](images/lab013.png)

 The drop down will allow you to also select a Manual password to put in, but for now let's leave it randomly generated.
 The password will be generated based on the specific password policy assigned to accounts within Secret Server.
 Click **Change Password** and the automated process of changing the password on the account will begin.
-Secret Server will reach out to the target and tell the that the new password for this account is the one you just generated.
+Secret Server will reach out to the target and change the password to the new random generated one for the account in the secrets.
 Nice!

 ![secret](images/lab014a.png)

-If you want this process to occur "automated-ly" on a schedule, then head to the **Remote Password Changing** tab on the Secret and note that you can set the Secret to "auto change", from which point you can set an appropriate schedule - either based on time frames or on a "cron job" type schedule (weekly, monthly, etc).
+If you want this password change/rotation process to happen on a schedule, then head to the **Remote Password Changing** tab on the Secret and note that you can set the Secret to have "Auto Change Enabled".
+In the current situation this is set to **No**.
+Clicking the **Edit** button to the right of **RPC / Autochange**, you can enable the Auto Change and set an appropriate schedule - either based on time frames or on a "cron job" type schedule (weekly, monthly, etc).
 Experiment with this!

 ![secret](images/lab015.png)

 !!!
 Note
-    In the Remote Password Changing section there is a "Change Password Using" section.
-In a situation where the underlying credential is wrong - perhaps it has gotten out of sync - Secret Server can use the additional privilege account to change the password on behalf of the underlying account.
+    After clicking the Edit button, and  setting the schedule to daily, weekly or monthly, a checkbox has appeared.
+This check box can be used to "schedule" password rotations to a specific time.
+If the schedule is set to *When password expires...*, the rotation will also happen during normal office hours.
+By using the schedule option Daily at a specific time **AND** the checkbox  **Only change password if Secret is expired** the rotation will only happen on the set schedule *AND* if the secret has expired.
+That way password rotation can be scheduled.

 ## Secret Workflows
 To complement the RBAC in Secrets & Folders, Secret Server also features a number of workflows that can be implemented against different privileged accounts.

-Head to the Secret Workflows folder under **Secrets >> > Use Case Examples > Windows Accounts > Secret Workflows**.
+Head to the Secret Workflows folder under **Secrets >> -> Use Case Examples -> Windows Accounts -> Secret Workflows**.

 ![secrets](images/lab016a.png)